Philipp A. Mueller

 Systematic Analysis and Process Improvement

 Agility sounds like performance and flexibility, but the work rate of an organization tends to be constant.
-In order for changes to be implemented effectively, concepts are required that support flexibility throughout the entire software life cycle (SLC).
-Regulatory requirements and increasing system and software complexity influence the scope of action.
-To specifically improve performance and quality, control instruments such as the evaluation of software systems and development processes, as well as the analysis of organizational structures, can be used.
+To ensure that changes can still be implemented effectively, concepts are needed that support flexibility throughout the entire software life cycle (SLC).
+With the goal of specifically improving performance and quality, control instruments for evaluating software systems and development processes can be used.
+Initial indicators can already be identified through a systematic screening of existing monitoring and logging data and qualified using a technical debt analysis.

 Evaluation of Software Systems and Processes: